 I am very much enjoying the way that this is being told.
 The story & plot development that we see through how the sequence of events unfold as well as how the reader learns information is presented exceptionally well.
-The character development that we see through the dialogue, the character interaction as well as how we see them act and react to the situations and circumstances which they encounter helps bring these amazing personalities to the forefront.
-The pacing is superb and as it takes us through the pages revealing more of the story the more insanely absurd and fun the book becomes.
+The character development that we see through the dialogue, the character interaction as well as how we see them act and react to the situations and circumstances which they encounter.
+This does a magnificent job bringing their personalities to the forefront.
+The pacing is excellent and as it takes us through the pages revealing more of the story the more engaged and invested we become.

 I like how we see this being structured and how the layers within the story continue to emerge, grow, evolve and strengthen.
-What I like is how the layers open up avenues to be explored now some avenues will be explored and others won’t be but they all add this great depth, dimension and complexity to the story.
-From the game of cards to the party what we see really gives the characters something extra.
-How we see everything working together to create the story’s ebb & flow as well as how it moves the story forward is really nice to see.
+These layers do wonders in opening up new avenues and exploring those already opened and how they all add this wonderful depth, dimension and complexity to the story.
+I have to say the witch and what immediately happened after she agreed on that one condition was absolutely stunning.
+How we see everything working together to create the story’s ebb & flow as well as how it moves the story forward is amazingly well achieved.

-The interiors here are really nicely rendered.
-German’s linework is always so incredibly tight, clean, crisp and strong and how we see the varying weights and techniques being utilised to create this much sensational detail work is beyond my expectations.
+Oh I am a fan of the interiors here.
+The linework that we see is strong, clean and crisp and how we see the varying weights and techniques being utilised to create this much sensational detail work is beyond my expectations.
 From the swamp life, to the uniforms, to the people themselves what we see is so well executed and that each one is an individual and the attention and care done to ensure that yeah I’m incredibly impressed.
-That we see backgrounds being utilised to this degree makes me a happy camper as they enhance and expand the moments as well as how they work within the composition of the panels to bring out the depth perception, sense of scale and the overall sense of size and scope to the story.
-The utilisation of the page layouts and how we see the angles and perspective in the panels show a remarkably talented eye for storytelling.
-Also I have to mention that the pencils and inks being done by separate folks can be either sublime or look extremely thick and I’ve only seen that in this issue.
-The various hues and tones within the colours being utilised to create the shading, highlights and shadow work shows a beautiful eye for how colour works and how to maximise their effects.
+That we see backgrounds being utilised to this degree makes me a happy camper as they enhance and expand the moments.
+They also work within the composition of the panels to bring out the depth perception, sense of scale and the overall sense of size and scope to the story.
+The utilisation of the page layouts and how we see the angles and perspective in the panels show a masterful eye for storytelling.
+The various hues and tones within the colours being utilised to create the shading, highlights and shadow work shows a great understanding of how colour works and how to maximise their effects.